-- 1. Each quarter, a division or department needs to update the priority hire list, including new PH part-timers and the total number of hours that each PH faculty has taught in the division/department from the beginning of their employment in that department.
+- Each quarter, a division or department needs to update the priority hire list, including new PH part-timers and the total number of hours that each PH faculty has taught in the division/department from the beginning of their employment in that department.
 The hours determine a person's seniority on the list of all of the Priority Hire faculty in the group. - 2.
-When teaching assignments are being made, PH faculty have the right of first refusal for courses being offered which are on his/her qualifying list.
+When teaching assignments are being made, PH faculty have the right of first refusal for courses being offered which are on their qualifying list.
 Right of first refusal means getting first chance at being assigned to teach before those faculty who are lower on the PH list, before full-time faculty who want a moonlight assignment, and before those who are non-PH part-timers.
 The qualifying list is those courses that a person taught during the period in which they were qualifying to get PH status, or courses that have been added to their list after getting PH status.

-Revisions to this section were made in the new 2017-2020 Agreement.
 If classes are available, PH faculty have a right to a consistent workload from quarter to quarter that is based on the consistent percentage workload they had while in the qualifying period.
-Sometimes that consistent workload doesn't match what is normally available in the program, so rounding up to a higher percentage has been added to the new agreement.
+Sometimes that consistent workload doesn't match what is normally available in the program, so there is guidance on calculating the consistent workload.
 At a minimum, the workload is intended to keep the faculty member at benefits levels, so at least 50% of a full-time load.

-10.7c: PHL faculty have job security and a guarantee of a consistent workload in an upcoming quarter unless a dean sends letters to PH faculty to cancel their guaranteed workload for the next quarter.
-It is hoped that deans send these letters only to those PH faculty for whom they will probably not have a consistent workload.
-Even those who receive the cancellation of guaranteed workload retain the right of first refusal, just as if they hadn't received the letter.
-If the department/division offers courses for which they have priority, they must be offered the assignment before those with less priority.
+10.7c: PHL faculty have job security and a guarantee of a consistent workload in an upcoming quarter unless a dean sends a letter to a PH faculty member to cancel their guaranteed workload for the next quarter.
+The hope is that deans send these letters only to those PH faculty for whom they will probably not have a consistent workload.
+Even those who receive the cancellation of guaranteed workload retain the right of first refusal.
+If the department/division offers courses for which they have priority, they must be offered the assignment before those with less or no priority.
 Faculty members are encouraged to keep in contact with the division office to see whether courses become available.

-For those faculty who do not receive the letter, and do have a guaranteed workload for the next quarter, a dean may have to reassign them and "bump" a less senior part-timer, reassign a course that would be a moonlight assignment for a full-timer, or may make an alternative work assignment that is not necessarily teaching.
-The Agreement calls for the Unit Administrator to maintain the PHL faculty member's consistent workload in the event that their class is cancelled or reassigned to a full-timer.
+For those faculty who do not receive the letter, and do have a guaranteed workload for the next quarter, a dean may have to reassign them and "bump" a less senior part-timer, reassign a course that would be a moonlight assignment for a full-timer, or five an alternative work assignment that is not necessarily teaching.
+The Agreement calls for the Unit Administrator to maintain the PHL faculty member's consistent workload in the event that their class is cancelled or reassigned to a fulltimer.

-- 10.7d: This section explains the process for someone to be removed from the PH list.
-Anyone receiving notification of removal procedures should contact a union representative for help in making sure that the process is followed correctly. - 10.7e: A person loses PH status if he/she officially resigns or does not teach for 4 consecutive quarters (excluding summer).
-It is advisable to take a leave rather than to resign if you are not absolutely sure that you don't wish to return to your division to teach. - 10.9 Availability for Student Consultation explains that part-timers are not contractually obligated to post and hold office hours, but do need to be available to students outside of class.
+10.7d: This section explains the process for someone to be removed from the PH list.
+Anyone receiving notification of removal procedures should contact a union representative for help in making sure that the process is followed correctly.

+10.7e: A person loses PH status if they officially resign or do not teach for 4 consecutive quarters (excluding summer).
+It is advisable to take a leave rather than to resign if you are not absolutely sure that you don't wish to return to your division to teach.

+10.9 Availability for Student Consultation explains that part-timers are not contractually obligated to post and hold office hours, but do need to be available to students outside of class.
 It's best not to post specific office hours, as it can be seen as a formal commitment to students during those times.